 Celebrities are no strangers to drug addiction.
 After all, they’re human like the rest of us.
-We’re still often shocked, though, when we hear about drug-related celebrity deaths.
-These nine drug-related deaths were certainly shocking, and they prompted us to consider the dangers of drugs.
+We’re still often shocked, though, when we hear about drug related celebrity deaths.
+These nine drug related celebrity deaths were certainly shocking, and they prompted us to consider the dangers of drugs.

 An American musician, singer, and songwriter, Jimi Hendrix died on September 17, 1970, at the age of 27.
 The official cause of death was barbiturate-related asphyxia.
 Although we can’t say his name without thinking of the drug culture, his death shocked the world because he had recently headlined the 1969 Woodstock Festival and the 1970 Isle of Wight Festival and was quickly growing into the role of one of rock music’s most influential instrumentalists.

-The Australian actor stared in Brokeback Mountain and The Dark Knight.
+The Australian actor starred in Brokeback Mountain and The Dark Knight.
 Unfortunately, he was addicted to cocaine and heroin.
-His death actually occurred because of a prescription drug overdose of medications including oxycodone, hydrocodone, and diazepam.
+His death occurred because of a prescription drug overdose of medications including oxycodone, hydrocodone, and diazepam.
 The strange circumstances and numerous questions about his death made his demise especially unbelievable.
+His death was truly one of the most puzzling of drug related celebrity deaths.

 Phillip Seymour Hoffman

 At the age of 46, this actor died on February 2, 2014, of an acute mixed drug intoxication thanks to heroin, amphetamine, cocaine, and benzodiazepines.
 He had used drugs during his New York University days, stayed sober for 23 years following his post-college rehab stint, and then relapsed with alcohol in 2012.
-A prescription medication and heroin addiction soon followed, along with a visit to a drug rehab in May 2013.
+Prescription medication and heroin addiction soon followed, along with a visit to a drug rehab in May 2013.
 Because he insisted that he was clean and sober, his death shocked his family, friends, and fans.
+We could all agree that this was truly one of the saddest of the drug related celebrity deaths.

 After she started drinking in high school, Joplin began using drugs.
 Ultimately, a heroin overdose took this American musician’s life on October 4, 1970.
 Because she was just 27 years old and fellow musician Jimi Hendrix had died barely two weeks before her, fans reacted strongly to her passing.
-Her original voice, vulnerability, and captivating style left a huge musical void.
+Her original voice, vulnerability, and captivating style left an enormous musical void.

 One of the world’s most recognized and awarded singers, Houston was also a talented 48-year-old actress who drowned on February 11, 2012, as a result of cocaine and heart disease complications.
 Flexeril, marijuana, Benadryl, and Xanax were also found in her body.
 Her long addiction to numerous drugs was no secret, and she did check into rehab a few times.
 That didn’t stop the world from mourning her untimely death and the loss of this spectacular musician.

 Don’t Michael Jackson songs make you want to break out and do the moonwalk?
 Unfortunately, the iconic 50-year-old American pop singer died on June 25, 2009, from cardiac arrest and acute propofol intoxication caused by prescription drugs, including benzodiazepines, midazolam, and lorazepam.
-His long-time addiction to pain-killing opioids was well-known, but he was staging a comeback tour and no one expected him to die.
-People from around the world grieved heavily when they heard the sad news of his death.
+His long-time addiction to painkilling opioids was well-known, but he was staging a comeback tour, and no one expected him to die.
+People from around the world grieved profoundly when they heard the sad news of his death.